Ron Erhardt

 Ronald Peter Erhardt (February 27, 1931 – March 21, 2012) was an American football coach at both the collegiate and professional levels.
-From 1979 to 1981 he served as head coach of the National Football League's New England Patriots.
+From 1979 to 1981 he served as head coach of the National Football League (NFL)'s New England Patriots.

 Early life

-A native of Mandan, North Dakota, Erhardt graduated from Jamestown College in 1953, then spent the next two years serving in the military.
+A native of Mandan, North Dakota, Erhardt played football and graduated from Jamestown College in 1953, then spent the next two years serving in the military.
 After leaving the service, he was hired in 1956 as an assistant coach at Williston High School in Williston, North Dakota.
 The following year, he began a six-year run as a head coach at two North Dakota Catholic high schools: from 1957 to 1959, his teams at St. Mary's (New England, ND) compiled a mark of 25–3–1, followed by another three-year run at Bishop Ryan High School in Minot, where he was 20–6–1 from 1960 to 1962.

 Early career

 Erhardt's successes elevated him to the collegiate level, where he served as an assistant at North Dakota State University for three years beginning in 1963.
 On February 10, 1966, he became head coach at the school, setting the stage for another strong tenure, in which he put together a record of 61–7–1 in his seven years.
 Erhardt also served as the Bison athletic director, winning a pair of college national championships.
-In 1970, he was awarded Blue Key National Honor Society's Distinguished Educator award for his dedication to the University.
+In 1970, he was awarded Blue Key National Honor Society's Distinguished Educator award for his dedication to the university.